yunzhe-zhou/markov_test/README.md

 # Testing for the Markov Property in Time Series via Deep Conditional Generative Learning

-This repository contains the implementation for the paper "Testing for the Markov Property in Time Series via Deep Conditional Generative Learning
+This repository contains the implementation for the JRSSB paper "Testing for the Markov Property in Time Series via Deep Conditional Generative Learning
 " in Python.

 ## Summary of the paper